zdravkov/kendo-docs/web/multiselect/overview.md

         });
     </script>

-## Make the MultiSelect scrollable
+## How to make the MultiSelect widget scrollable

 By design, the MultiSelect expands vertically when adding more items that do not fit in the existing free space.
 Limited expansion and scrolling can be achieved with some CSS and Javascript code.

-Add a custom CSS class to the MultiSelect wrapper element after initialization.

-    $(document).ready(function() {
-        $("#multiselect").kendoMultiSelect({
-            select: onSelect
-        });

-        $("#multiselect").data("kendoMultiSelect").wrapper.addClass("myClass");
-    });

-Use the following CSS rule to limit the MultiSelect expansion (with a `min-height` style) or set a fixed height (with a `height` style).

-    .myClass .k-multiselect-wrap
-    {
-        overflow: auto;

-        max-height: 100px;
-        /* or */
-        /* height: 100px; */
-    }

-You may want to scroll the widget automatically to the bottom when new items are added, so that they are visible to the user.
-Use the `select` event handler.

-    function onSelect(e) {
-        setTimeout(function() {
-            var container = e.sender.wrapper.children(".k-multiselect-wrap");
-            container.scrollTop(container[0].scrollHeight);
-        });
-    }
+Check [this Kendo UI Dojo snippet](http://dojo.telerik.com/axeMa), which shows how its done.

 ## Support for label element

-Because of the complex rendering of the widget, focusing of the widget using label element will require additional implementation.
+Because of its complex rendering, focusing the widget using a `LABEL` element requires additional implementation.
-Check [this jsFiddle demo](http://jsfiddle.net/krustev/6mHKF/), which shows how to achieve this.
+Check [this Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho), which shows how its done.

-## Accessing an Existing MultiSelect

-You can reference an existing **MultiSelect** instance via [jQuery.data()](http://api.jquery.com/jQuery.data/).
-Objectnce a reference has been established, you can use the API to control its behavior.

-### Accessing an existing MultiSelect instance

-    var multiselect = $("#multiselect").data("kendoMultiSelect");